Open Science and EOSC

 The DMP is also an instrument of planning and communication, right from the start of the research project, for the gathering, storage, reuse and disclosure of data and metadata.
 The richer the metadata, the greater the discoverability of the data.

-The draft DMP is edited by the principal investigator (as in the case for the Data Monitoring Board templates) or online tool (DCC, Data Stewardship Wizard, easyDMP) and covers the whole life of the data, guaranteeing its traceability, availability, authenticity, appropriate retention, suitable legal parameters and security measures.
+The draft DMP is edited by the principal investigator (see the template provided by the Ethics Commitee) or online tool (DCC, Data Stewardship Wizard, easyDMP) and covers the whole life of the data, guaranteeing its traceability, availability, authenticity, appropriate retention, suitable legal parameters and security measures.

 The data must be: reliable, solid, complete, exhaustive, unique and certified.